virtual-kubelet/systemk/README.md

 We store a bunch of k8s meta data inside the unit in a `[X-kubernetes]` section.
 Whenever we want to know a pod state systemk will query systemd and read the unit file back.
 This way we know the status and have access to all the meta data, like pod UID and if the unit is an init container.

+### Specifying Images

+In general the image you specify is a (distro) package, i.e. `bash-$version.deb`.
+But there are alternatives that can be used and give you some flexibility.

+#### Fetching Image Remotely

+If the image name starts with `https://` it is assumed an URL and the package is fetched from there and installed.
+The image name is the first string up until the `_` in the package name:
+`https://example.org/tmp/coredns_1.7.1-bla_amd64.deb` will download the package from that URL and `coredns` will be the package name.

+#### Binary Exists in File System

+If the image name starts with a `/` it's assumed to be a path to a binary that exists on the system, nothing is installed in that case.
+Basically this tells systemk that the image is not used.
+This can serve as documentation.
+It's likely command and/or args in the podspec will reference the same path.

+This mode helps in running system as a non-root user.

 ### Addresses